 - The group is a source of inspiration

 « It helps me to increase my creativity. »

 « It’s exciting to see how others do it. »

 - The group is structuring and reassuring

 « I need rules ».
-To release becomes possible within a defined and reassuring framework (the famous « thinking outside the box »).
+To release becomes possible within a defined and reassuring framework (the famous « thinking outside of the box »).